Introduction: Wealth Is a Trust, Not Ownership

 Zakat answers this question clearly.

-If Salah connects a believer to Allah spiritually, charity connects faith to society.
+If Salah connects a believer to Allah spiritually, Zakat connects faith to society.

-In this blog, let us understand what charity truly is, who must give it, and how the Qur’an and authentic Hadith describe its powerful role in Islam.
+In this blog, let us understand what Zakat truly is, who must give it, and how the Qur’an and authentic Hadith describe its powerful role in Islam

-Why charity Is the Third Pillar of Islam
+Why Zakat Is the Third Pillar of Islam

 Muhammad ﷺ said:

-“Islam is built upon five pillars… establishing prayer and giving charity.”
+“Islam is built upon five pillars… establishing prayer and giving Zakat.”

 (Sahih Bukhari & Sahih Muslim)

-A believer who prays but ignores charity is missing a critical part of Islamic faith.
+A believer who prays but ignores Zakat is missing a critical part of Islamic faith.

 “Establish prayer and give Zakat.”